-- Physical therapy requirement includes ANY of the following: - Physical therapy rendered by a qualified provider of physical therapy services - Supervised home treatment program that includes ALL of the following: - Participation in a patient-specific or tailored program - Initial active instruction by MD/DO/PT with redemonstration of patient ability to perform exercises - Compliance (documented or by clinician attestation on follow-up evaluation) - Exception to the physical therapy requirement in unusual circumstances (for instance, intractable pain so severe that physical therapy is not possible) when clearly documented in the medical record - Complementary conservative treatment requirement includes ANY of the following: - Anti-inflammatory medications and analgesics2 - Adjunctive medications such as nerve membrane stabilizers or muscle relaxants2 - Epidural corticosteroid injection(s)2 - Alternative therapies such as acupuncture, chiropractic manipulation, massage therapy, activity modification, and/or a trial period of rest (e.g., from the aggravating/contributing factors), where applicable
+- Physical therapy requirement includes ANY of the following: - o Physical therapy rendered by a qualified provider of physical therapy services - Supervised home treatment program that includes ALL of the following: - Participation in a patient-specific or tailored program - Initial active instruction by MD/DO/PT with redemonstration of patient ability to perform exercises - Compliance (documented or by clinician attestation on follow-up evaluation) - Exception to the physical therapy requirement in unusual circumstances (for instance, intractable pain so severe that physical therapy is not possible) when clearly documented in the medical record - Complementary conservative treatment requirement includes ANY of the following: - Anti-inflammatory medications and analgesics2 - Adjunctive medications such as nerve membrane stabilizers or muscle relaxants2 - Epidural corticosteroid injection(s)2 - Alternative therapies such as acupuncture, chiropractic manipulation, massage therapy, activity modification, and/or a trial period of rest (e.g., from the aggravating/contributing factors), where applicable

-- 1 Additional condition or procedure-specific requirements may apply and can be found in the respective sections of the guideline. - 2 In the absence of contraindications
+1 Additional condition or procedure-specific requirements may apply and can be found in the respective sections of the guideline.

 Clinical reevaluation.
 In most cases, reevaluation should include a physical examination.
 Direct contact by other methods, such as telephone communication or electronic messaging, may substitute for in-person evaluation when circumstances preclude an office visit.
+Clinical reevaluation must be done in reasonable proximity to the anticipated date of service such that the patient's condition would be unlikely to change by the date of service.